-Retirement is the time to make the most of the freedom you’ve earned and wisdom you’ve gained over the years.
-Taking the time to explore some of the world’s most enticing destinations is, for many, a life-long goal, but as we get older travelling can become an ever-increasing challenge.
+Retirement is the time to make the most of the freedom you’ve earned and the wisdom you’ve gained over the years.
+For many, taking the time to explore some of the world’s most enticing destinations is a life-long goal, but as we get older, travelling can sometimes become more challenging.

-Whether planning a visit to a friend up country or escaping somewhere further afield, learn more in our guide to travelling in your later years.
+Whether planning a holiday here in the UK or escaping somewhere further afield, learn more in this guide to travelling and holidays for older people.

-A break from our daily routine or fresh surroundings can bring both relief and nerves.
-It’s important to remember that travelling away from what we know for however long, while exciting, is also a great change.
+A break from the daily routine or gaining fresh surroundings can bring both relief and nerves.
+While exciting, travelling away from what you know can be a big change.
 Planning ahead and being well prepared can help to settle any anxiety you may have ahead of your trip.

 Do your research and work out where you want to go, the best way to get there and anything you may need to take into consideration on your travels.
-For example, while a weekend visiting an old friend may not require much in the way of logistics, if you’re hoping to go further afield or take on a new challenge in retirement it could mean getting to grips with every minute detail of the plan.
+For example, while a weekend visiting an old friend may not require much in the way of logistics if you’re hoping to go further afield or take on a new challenge in retirement, it could mean planning a trip in minute detail.

-Needless to say, having the correct documentation will help you on your way when travelling.
-Before setting off, Linsey recommends that “…you have all your paperwork up to date, visa and travel insurance is essential.”
+Having the correct documentation will help you on your way when travelling.
+Before setting off, ensure you have all your paperwork up to date - visa and travel insurance are essential.

-Likewise, keeping a photocopy of these documents, travel itinerary and boarding tickets, and a list of useful contact numbers in your hand luggage could come in handy later on if problems arise and your larger suitcases go astray.
+Keeping a photocopy of these documents, a travel itinerary and boarding tickets, and a list of useful contact numbers in your hand luggage could come in handy later if problems arise and your suitcases go astray.

 If you’re concerned about pre-existing medical conditions or need advice on how to cope with limited mobility when travelling, a trip to your doctor before departure is a good idea.
 They should be able to provide guidance and ensure you’ve received any medication or vaccinations you may need depending on where your voyage will take you.

-For those carrying medication, Kathy says: “For most, the older you get, the greater the collection of important pills and potions that need to travel with you.
+For those carrying medication, Kathy from When They Get Older says: “For most, the older you get, the greater the collection of important pills and potions that need to travel with you.

-“So if you’re going to be separated from your luggage during any part of the journey, pack enough medication in your case and again in your hand luggage to get you through your trip.
-That way if either goes missing, there’ll be no panic.
+“So, if you’re going to be separated from your luggage during any part of the journey, pack enough medication in your case and again in your hand luggage to get you through your trip.
+That way, if it goes missing, there’ll be no panic.”

-Pack light.
-We all have a tendency to over pack when going away under the impression that we don’t know what eventualities our unfamiliar destination will throw at us, but in reality, as we get older carrying the extra weight can cause damage beyond what we might encounter on holiday.
-For the elderly and anyone with mobility issues, a small to medium suitcase on wheels and a shoulder bag will normally do the job and ward off any avoidable strain.
+We all have a tendency to overpack when going away, under the impression that we don’t know what eventualities our unfamiliar destination will throw at us.
+However, carrying the extra weight could make the travelling process more difficult rather than enjoyable.
+For anyone with mobility issues, a small to medium suitcase on wheels and a shoulder bag will generally do the job and ward off any avoidable strain.

-As a general rule, when booking your trip think about where the seat is positioned.
-Is it close to the facilities you may need on the journey; toilets, dining cart and so on?
-Table seats on trains, for example, tend to have more leg room.
+As a general rule, when booking your trip, think about where the seat is positioned.
+Is it near the facilities you may need on the journey, such as toilets and a dining cart?
+Table seats on trains, for example, tend to have more legroom.

-It is an unfortunate fact that young travellers and the elderly are more vulnerable to scams and thieves.
-If you’re travelling through a busy tourist destination known for pickpockets, it is advised that you take consideration of your belongings.
 You should try to keep luggage within sight and carry valuables such as money, your passport and cards in a concealed money belt rather than a handbag which might attract unwanted attention.
 Ensure you know where you can report incidents should they arise.
-Most tourist centres and maps will clearly mark the nearest police station and if you’re staying in a hotel, staff should be able to help you make contact with the authorities.
+Most tourist centres and maps will clearly mark the nearest police station, and if you’re staying in a hotel, staff should be able to help you make contact with the authorities.

-Taxis take the stress out of communicating directions in a foreign place but be safe and ask your accommodation to recommend a trusted service in the area.
-If you plan to hire a car on holiday be aware that some rental companies have an upper age limit.
-It’s best to check this when you book your hire ahead of your trip.
+Taxis take the stress out of navigating in a foreign place but be safe and ask your accommodation to recommend a trusted service in the area.
+If you plan to hire a car on holiday, be aware that some rental companies have an upper age limit.
+It’s best to check this when you book ahead of your trip.

-Kathy also suggests getting to grips with your travel routes before you set off.
+Kathy from When They Get Older suggests getting to grips with your travel routes before you set off.
 She explains: “Whether you’re driving, flying or travelling in any other way, know where toilet and refreshment facilities will be along the way.